dphfox/Fusion/docs/api-reference/state/observer.md

 #### Parameters

 - `callback` - The function to call when a change is observed **and** when the observer is created

+!!! caution "Connection memory leaks"
+	Make sure to disconnect any change handlers made using this function once you're done using them.

+	As long as a change handler is connected, this observer and the dependency it observes will be held in memory in case further changes occur.
+This means, if you don't call the disconnect function, you may end up accidentally holding your state objects in memory forever after you're done using them.

 -----